aspose-cells/Aspose.Cells-Doc-md/french/androidjava/release-notes/release-notes-2016/aspose-cells-for-android-via-java-9-0-0-release-notes/_index.fr.md

 {{% alert color="primary" %}}

-Puisque la base de code du Aspose.Cells pour Android correspond au code de la version pertinente .NET et Java, la plupart des modifications, améliorations et correctifs inclus dans le Aspose.Cells for .NET V8.9.1, Aspose.Cells for .NET .9.1, Aspose.Cells for Java v8.9.2 et Aspose.Cells for Java v9.0.0 sont également inclus dans ce Aspose.Cells pour Android v9.0.0.
+Since the code base of Aspose.Cells for Android matches the code of relevant .NET and Java version, most of the changes, enhancements and fixes included in the Aspose.Cells for .NET v8.9.1, Aspose.Cells for .NET v8.9.2, Aspose.Cells for .NET v9.0.0, Aspose.Cells for Java v8.
+9.1, Aspose.Cells for Java v8.9.2 et Aspose.Cells for Java v9.0.0 sont également inclus dans ce Aspose.Cells for Android v9.0.0.

 {{% /alert %}}